CHAPLAINCY IN EDUCATION

 Chaplaincy in Education is transformative and:

 - offers spiritual and pastoral care to everyone and shares the life of the community;

 - is distinctively Christian and utterly inclusive and works with people of all faiths and cultures;

 - is ‘the public face of God’ for the community;

 - ‘is there to listen and care, to pray for and bless the school/college/university.’

 Chaplains can be lay or ordained and from any Christian church.
 With the support of local churches and the diocese, almost anyone can be called and trained to be a chaplain.

-For more information including if you are considering establishing a form of chaplaincy in your educational setting, please contact Tatiana Wilson, Diocesan Adviser for Education Chaplaincy.
+For more information including if you are considering establishing a form of chaplaincy in your educational setting, please contact Tatty Wilson email, Diocesan Adviser for Education Chaplaincy.